dhoer/choco-selenium/TESTING.md

 ## Development

-By default, Vagrant shares your project directory (remember, that is the one with the Vagrantfile) to the `C:/vagrant` directory in your guest machine.
+By default, Vagrant shares your project directory (that is the one with the Vagrantfile) with the `C:/vagrant` directory in your guest machine.

-Note that `C:/Users/vagrant` is a different directory from the synced `C:/vagrant` directory.
+Note that `C:/Users/vagrant` is a different directory than the synced `C:/vagrant` directory.

 If you make changes in the project directory, you will need to